Steftones/texts.expert-helper/README.md

 This tool scans to see if you have any new tasks and then generates starting templates for each task, uploading them to your Google Drive folder.
 Why waste your time creating files and copying over information?
 Generate all the templates you need to get started on your tasks in seconds.

 ## Template features
-* A customisable "plan", based on words and phrases that you want to find in copywriting briefs.
 * All keywords and URL's that need to be included in a copywriting task.
 * Titles and subtitles formatted in H1 and H2 styles.
+* You can provide words and phrases to search for in copywriting briefs.
+The tool will let you know if they occur in the template.
 * An optional "keyword tool"

 ## Installation instructions